Aspiring actor broke down as he told police of alleged Spacey sex act, jury told

 The man said Kevin Spacey had made him feel ‘weirdly special’ before the incident.

-The alleged victim said he was warned Spacey liked young straight men but did not know “at that point he was a predator”, a jury panel heard.
+The alleged victim said he had been warned that Spacey liked young straight men but did not know “at that point he was a predator”, a jury panel heard.

 He told a police officer he had written a letter to the Hollywood star asking for help, which later led to the alleged incident – a move he said seemed “quite tactical”.